bytemare/nginx-conf/README.md

     - groupadd -r nginx
     - useradd nginx -r -g nginx -d /var/cache/nginx -s /sbin/nologin
     - in nginx.conf : "user nginx;"
   - Use PF or iptables to redirect traffic from port 80 and 443 internally to nginx
 - Secure files correctly (change owner, group, and access modes)
-- Use an Elliptic Curve in your server certificate (e.g. Curve25519, or at least secp256k1)
+- If you don't use the given script for your certificates, use an Elliptic Curve in your server certificate (e.g. EdDSA when available, or at least secp256k1)
 - Must-Staple your server certificate
-- Enlist your top domain to the HSTS preload list
+- Enlist your top domain to the HSTS preload list and include all subdomains
 - Take some time to mess with your CSP